djeada/Frontend-Notes/notes/02_css.md

 	}
 	```

-1. ID
-	The style is applied to all elements with the supplied id.
+1. ID: The style is applied to all elements with the supplied id.

 	```css
 	#header_1 {